aehrc/fhir-tx-encoder/README.md

  [1.
 1. 1.
 1. 1.
 1.]]
 ```

+## Important note

+This software is currently in alpha.
+It is not yet ready for production use.

 Copyright © 2023, Commonwealth Scientific and Industrial Research Organisation
 (CSIRO) ABN 41 687 119 230.